jskirchmeier/gifting/readme.md

 1. A person cannot receive more than one gift
 1. A person cannot give more than one gift
-1. You cannot be assigned someone in your 'family' (spouse, children), but only those outside the family (siblings, nephews, ...)
+1. You cannot be assigned someone in your imediate family (spouse, children), but only those outside (siblings, nephews, ...)
 1. The number of repeat assignments should be kept to a minimum
     *   More recent repeats count more that old repeats
     *   Someone with fewer past repeats should be given a repeat over someone with more past repeats